SomeWaffleGuy/debscript/README.md

 ```

 # Additional Scripts
-If you use Fedora (as I do at this point), check out;
+If you use Fedora (as I do at this point), check out the far higher quality;

 https://github.com/SomeWaffleGuy/tippyscript